gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

 The model defines the state of the car for N steps ahead of its current state.
 It does this by augmenting its six state elements with the N*6 future state elements.
 It also augments the state further by adding the (N-1) control inputs that are used in between the N states.
 The result is a (6N + 2N - 2) state vector.
 For N=10 this will result in a 78 element state vector.
 The state elements corresponding to the time t+1 of this large state vector is related to its previous time t as shown in the kinematic equation above.
 The time interval dt between t+1 and t is the time between actuations.
 ## Timestep Length and Elapsed Duration (N & dt)
 The values of N and dt was decided by trial and error.
 I started out with N=10 and t=0.1 sec which worked well.
-I then increased N=20 and t=0.1 and the car seemed to be tracking the road better for the gentle turns and the straights but it became unstable at the big third turn and beyond.
-I also tried to use N=10 and t=0.05 and it caused the car to weave about the center line.
-So I finally settled on N=10 and t=0.1.
+I then increased N=20 and t=0.1 and the car seemed to be tracking the road better for the gentle turns and the straights but it became unstable at large turns and beyond.
+The compuation time also doubled from the N=10 case.
+I also tried to use N=10 and t=0.05 and it caused the car to weave about the center line which I think is due to the fact that the action is only 0.05 seconds ahead and does not cover the 0.1 time cycle of the system.
+I also noted that the N*dt = 1second of path horizon which translates to about 44 meters in front of the car for a max speed of 100mph.
+Based on my experiments I finally settled on N=10 and t=0.1.
 ## Constraints
 The ipopt solver requires the user to supply the upper and lower limits of all the state elements explicitly.
 The system defining the car has constraints on both the actuator inputs u and the state vector X.
 The constraints on the state vector X is defined exactly by the state equations given above.
 This is done by constraining the error from the computed Xt+1 from the equations and the observed Xt+1 to zero.